Danny McNamara (footballer): Return to Millwall and breakthrough

 Following his return to Millwall in early January 2021, McNamara made his debut for the club on 9 January 2021 in an FA Cup victory over Boreham Wood and made his league debut three days later in a 1–1 away draw with AFC Bournemouth.

 On 9 April 2022, McNamara opened his account for the club with the first two goals in a 4–1 thrashing of Barnsley.

-On 6 November 2024, McNamara was involved in an incident during a 1-0 win at Leeds.
-After being headbutted by an opposing player, Junior Firpo, McNamara was rewarded justice when the referee referred the incident to the Football League and Firpo received a three game suspension.
-The incident, and subsequent aftermath led to Leeds manager, Daniel Farke petulantly questioning McNamara's conduct, along with the methods and consistency as to how the Football League impose retrospective sanctions, showing a severe lack of maturity throughout.
+On 6 November 2024, during a 1–0 home win against Leeds, McNamara was headbutted in stoppage time by opposing player, Junior Firpo.
+Referee Leigh Doughty referred the incident to the Football League and Firpo received a three-game suspension.
+The incident, and subsequent aftermath led to Leeds manager, Daniel Farke questioning McNamara's conduct, along with the methods and consistency as to how the Football League imposes retrospective sanctions.

+McNamara was involved in an altercation with a Charlton Athletic fan in the stands during a 1–1 draw at The Valley on 13 September 2025.
+McNamara characterised the incident as "just a bit of banter."

+On 15 May 2026, it was announced that McNamara would depart the club upon the expiry of his contract.

+Charlton Athletic

+On 23 July 2026, McNamara joined Charlton Athletic on a two-year deal.

-International
+International Career

 On 28 August 2019, McNamara was named in the Republic of Ireland Under-21 squad.
 He qualifies through his grandparents from Leitrim.

+Personal life

+McNamara was a season ticker holder at Millwall before signing for them, and said playing for them was his "boyhood dream".